-- 1. configuring and bootstrapping Hibernate, and obtaining an instance of SessionFactory or EntityManagerFactory, - 2. writing a domain model, that is, a set of entity classes which represent the persistent types in your program, and which map to tables of your database, - 3. customizing these mappings when the model maps to a pre-existing relational schema, - 4. using the Session or EntityManager to perform operations which query the database and return entity instances, or which update the data held in the database, - 5. writing complex queries using the Hibernate Query Language (HQL) or native SQL, and, finally - 6. tuning performance of the data access logic.
+- 1. configuring and bootstrapping Hibernate, and obtaining an instance of SessionFactory or EntityManagerFactory, - 2. writing a domain model, that is, a set of entity classes which represent the persistent types in your program, and which map to tables of your database, - 3. customizing these mappings when the model maps to a pre-existing relational schema, - 4. using the Session or EntityManager to perform operations which query the database and return entity instances, or which update the data held in the database, - 5. using the Hibernate Metamodel Generator to improve compile-time type-safety, - 6. writing complex queries using the Hibernate Query Language (HQL) or native SQL, and, finally - 7. tuning performance of the data access logic.